 Graduate students may satisfy the English Language requirement by completing a baccalaureate or graduate degree from a college or university where English is the primary teaching language in a country where English is a primary language and that is recognized by professional organizations in the U.S. involved in admissions and international education.
 (OSHRE Policy, 3.9.5.A.4)

-Each student who expects to complete degree requirements must file an application for master’s degree by March 1 for summer graduation, August 1 for fall graduation, and January 1 for spring graduation.
+Currently enrolled students who expect to complete degree requirements must file an application for master's degree by March 1 for summer graduation, August 1 for fall graduation, and January 1 for spring graduation.
 If requirements are not met, students must reapply for the appropriate semester.

 In order for the degree to be posted in the semester for which the student applied, all documentation must be received in the Graduate College within one week of the close of the semester.
 If documentation is not received within the timeframe, the student will have to reapply for the next graduation conferral term.
 Documentation includes official transcripts (mailed directly from the school) of coursework completed at other schools, final approved research papers, projects, theses, and capstone experiences, notifications of comprehensive examinations, courses with incomplete grades changed to permanent grades, grade changes and/or course substitutions.